You are here: Home > Unit on Computer Support Services

-- Yumiko Shepherd, BA, Intramural Research Training Award Fellow
+- Erin Fincher, BA, Intramural Research Training Award Fellow

 Our team provides informatics and research services to Intramural investigators at NIH in four key areas: clinical informatics, bioinformatics, biovisualization web services, and core IT support.

-During the past year, we continued to support and develop applications related to clinical and translational medicine, including the Clinical Trials Database (CTDB) project.
+During the past year, the Unit on Computer Support Services (UCSS) continued to support and develop applications related to clinical and translational medicine, including the Clinical Trials Database (CTDB) project.
 Such informatics tools allow researchers to design, collect, and report clinical observations related to natural history and interval-based studies.
-The total number of protocols and research projects supported by the CTDB team increased to approximately 300, with an expansion of research questions to over 100,000.
-Our software development group completed six releases that included advanced biorepository features as well as functions to support regulatory audits.
-We enhanced the Clinical Trial Survey System, an application for patient surveys, with two software releases, and the total enrollment rose to 70 protocols.
+The total number of protocols and research projects supported by the CTDB team increased to approximately 367, with an expansion of research questions to over 170,000.
+Our software development group completed five releases that included features for quality assurance, clinical monitoring, and reporting.
+We enhanced the Clinical Trial Survey System, an application for patient surveys, with two software releases, and the total enrollment rose to 105 protocols.
 The Clinical Datamart and wiki were upgraded to support new protocols.

 Biological visualization web services

-The web team also supports the DIR web services program (e.g., laboratory websites, annual report, and internet applications).
-Applications developed included the on-line annual report and survey modules for research and administrative questionnaires.
-The group continued to maintain approximately 100 DIR websites and developed graphic designs and medical illustrations for several projects: the 2011 DIR annual retreat program, the DIR Annual Spring Research Festival, and the NICHD Exchange series.
-The team also expanded the Science@NICHD wiki (science.nichd.nih.gov) to over 120 projects, including the NICHD Connection, a monthly newsletter for Intramural research fellows.
-The Science wiki allows principal investigators to create blogs and share documents/data in a secure manner.
+The web activities of the DIR web services program include, e.g., laboratory websites, annual report, and internet applications.
+One of the applications developed was the on-line annual report and survey modules for research and administrative questionnaires.
+The UCSS continued to maintain approximately 50 public DIR websites and developed graphic designs and medical illustrations for several projects: the DIR Annual Fellows and PI (principal investigator) Retreats, the NIH Research Festival, USA Science and Engineering Festival, STEM Career Festival, NICHD 50th Anniversary, and the NICHD Exchange series.
+The team also continued support for the the Science@NICHD wiki (http://science.nichd.nih.gov) and over 170 other projects, including the NICHD Connection, a monthly newsletter for Intramural research fellows.
+The Science wiki allows PIs to create blogs and share documents/data in a secure manner.
 As part of this project, the group collaborated with the NIH Library, the NLM, the NINDS, and the NIH Office of the Director.

 Core IT services

-The Unit continued to expanded its services to our DIR research community in core IT areas.
+The Unit continued to expand its services to our DIR research community in core IT areas.

 We serve as a key component of the NICHD IT services group to ensure that all DIR investigators and staff have reliable, secure, and efficient information technology solutions.
-This includes acquisition, maintenance and support for licensed software used by our DIR research community e.g., EndNote, Bookends, GraphPad Prism, PyMol, network services (e-mail, data backups, VPN, helix, PDAs, wireless configurations); and cross-platform desktop, server and application hosting in the Rockledge Data Center.
-We host software licenses for computation, 3D imaging and sequencing e.g., Amira, ArrayStar and QSeq, Autodesk Maya, DNASTAR Lasergene Core Suite, MathWorks MATLAB, MolSoft and SeqMan NGen.
-This year, MATLAB Distributed Computing Server, software and hardware (128GB, 16 Worker), has been added.
+This includes acquisition, maintenance, and support for licensed software used by our DIR research community e.g., EndNote, Bookends, GraphPad Prism, PyMol, network services (e-mail, data backups, VPN, helix, PDAs, wireless configurations); and cross-platform desktop, server, and application hosting in the Rockledge Data Center.
+We host software licenses for computation, 3-D imaging, and sequencing, e.g., for Amira, ArrayStar and QSeq, Autodesk Maya, DNASTAR Lasergene Core Suite, MathWorks MATLAB, MolSoft, and SeqMan NGen.
+This year, MATLAB Distributed Computing Server, software, and hardware (128GB, 16 Worker) has been added.
 Hosting these licenses permits users to leverage their research with additional tools available on Helix and Biowulf.
 We also assist users in specifying and purchasing custom hardware configurations to match research instrument requirements.

-We have invested in a suite of data recovery tools for all media—hard drive, SSD, and flash etc., including RAID 0 and 5 recovery tools.
-Since 2005, the Unit has recovered hundreds of gigabytes of research data from failed drives and media, at a substantial savings to the DIR research budget.
+We invested in a suite of data-recovery tools for all media—hard drive, SSD (solid-state drive), flash, etc., including RAID 0 and 5 recovery tools.
+Since 2005, the Unit has recovered hundreds of gigabytes of research data from failed drives and media, at substantial savings to the DIR research budget.

 We develop custom software applications for DIR services.
 For example, we continued to enhance the Manuscript Tracking System (MTrac), a web-based application that automates the clearance and approval process for manuscripts in the DIR.
 The system now includes a web service feature to connect to NLM PubMed and File Transfer Process (FTP) connections to PubMed Central to allow PIs to comply with NIH's Public Access policies.
 The team completed four major production releases, including user support for all DIR programs.
 The Unit also began the requirements process for an automated travel log system to streamline travel requests.
 The core IT services team currently supports the DIR Administrative Management Branch (AMB) with custom reports and spreadsheets for DIR budget program planning sessions.

-- The Clinical Trials Database (CTDB) project receives funding from other Intramural IC programs, including NINR, NIMH, NIDCR, NIEHS, NIAMS, and NIDDK.
+- The Clinical Trials Database (CTDB) project receives funding from other Intramural IC programs, including NINR, NIMH, NIDCR, NIEHS, NIAMS, NINDS, CC, and NIDDK.

 - Peter Basser, PhD, Program on Pediatric Imaging and Tissue Sciences, NICHD, Bethesda, MD